ashtonjamesd/semantic-interpretation/written/p1_evaluator/evaluator.md

 }
 ```

 First, we check if there is an open parenthesis character, indicating the beginning of a grouping expression.
 We then evaluate the expression inside of the grouping by calling `ParseTerm`.
 We also check for a closing parenthesis to complete the expression.
 If the bracket has not been closed, then we throw an error as it will not correctly parse the expression.
-If there are no parentheses we simply continue to parse a numeric token as normal.
+If there are no parentheses we simply continue to parse and return a numeric token as normal.

 Negative numbers are straightforward to parse since they are simply preceded by a `-` symbol.
 We can adjust the `ParseGroup` method to check for this symbol, in which case we negate and return the result of parsing a group expression.